 There are few if any signs of animals living in the dunes here, probably because the sand was moving too quickly in the tides and currents.

-Stone Lane Quarry (picture below) has created one of the best cross-sections you will see through the Lower Greensand, including the Silty Beds and the Brown Sands.
+Stone Lane Quarry (Picture 4.1.a) has created one of the best cross-sections you will see through the Lower Greensand, including the Silty Beds and the Brown Sands.
 By chance this quarry has revealed a deep channel cut through the Gault that overlies the Greensand.
 The channel is filled by till created by the grinding action of ice on rock as a glacier passed over this part of Bedfordshire half a million years ago.